What should I do about adult men contacting my 11 year old granddaughter on Facebook?

 It is important for adults to supervise online activity and to intervene when concerns are raised and it’s important to have guidelines and rules for children to safely interact on the internet and one of the rules for this family may want to include that all new friendships are given the “parental stamp of approval”.

 Many families with teens do put rules around Internet and technology use, such as never giving out personal, identifying information.
 It might be effective to put together a contract for Internet use which contains rules that the parent and their child agree upon.
-Advocates for Youth offers a helpful document: "My Agreement for Using the Internet" as well as A Parent’s Guide to Internet Safety.
+Childnet International offers a helpful document: "Online Safety Agreement" as well as Parent Guides to Internet Safety from Connect Safely.